You can get started for free with one or more Sandbox databases straight away. No trial period, credit card or upfront commitment required.

 A database will be switched to read-only mode when it exceeds the maximum storage size.
 (For Hobby accounts, exceeding the node count or relationship maximum count will also set the database to read-only status).

-The simplest solution is to increase the database capacity by upgrading to a higher plan.
+If you wish to turn the database back to read-write mode, the simplest solution is to increase the database capacity by upgrading to a higher plan.
 You can do this by cloning the database from the GrapheneDB UI using the Upgrade/Clone button.
 This will create a new instance of the database, but the original instance will continue to be up and running.
-Please remove the original database if you don't need it anymore in order to avoid any potential charges.
+It's your responsibility to remove the original database if you don't need it anymore in order to avoid any potential charges.

 If you don't want to upgrade to a higher plan, but would like to reduce the size to stay within the capacity of your current plan, you can follow these steps: